ISO 668: Stacking

 ISO containers up to 40feet in length are only required to have the specified stacking strength at their four corners – typically achieved through four strong, vertical (steel) corner posts.
-Containers shorter than 40foot must therefore be horizontally joined together rigidly (with four twist-locks between every two containers), to form a rigid combined whole of matching length to longer containers or another same-length joined container-combination (both underneath and above them), to be stackable – supported on the four outside corners of any resulting combination.
+Containers shorter than 40foot must therefore be horizontally joined together rigidly (with four twist-locks between every two containers, and usually using bridge fittings), to form a rigid combined whole of matching length to longer containers or another same-length joined container-combination (both underneath and above them), to be stackable – supported on the four outside corners of any resulting combination.

 ISO standard 668 hence defines the exact lengths of all standard container sizes on purpose in such a way that shorter containers, joined with the also standard sized twistlocks, can always form longer, combined units of an exact length, identical to that of longer containers, or other combinations, such that the corner castings will always line up on top of the four outside corners of another, longer container, or combination, for vertical connecting and securing.

 However, this does not apply when stacking 40foot and 45foot containers in one stack.
 These can be stacked interchangeably.
 ISO standards require 45foot containers to include a second set of four strong vertical columns (like corner posts), manufactured in them, symmetrically at the 40foot length position (meaning 2+1/2 ft inwards from their actual outside corners), to support being stacked interchangeably with 40foot containers.